jonlpersson/ed-latimore/site/_posts/2022-01-07-the-4-most-important-qualities-of-a-good-teacher.md

 The same idea applies to the teaching of non-academic subjects.

 I recently taught a friend how to drive, and I realized that there was no set formula for parallel parking.
 I tried to give her one, but the parking situations were too variable.
-The curb would be at different heights, the parking space at different lengths, and we'd sometimes even have to park on the left side of the road.
+The curb would be at different heights, the parking space at different lengths, and we’d sometimes even have to park on the left side of the road.

 There are a lot of shitty drivers on the road who basically memorized the way to pass the driver’s exam and can’t drive.
 I wanted her to know how to drive and be able to adjust to everything—not just get a license.
 I was, in the purest sense of the word, trying to make myself irrelevant.